ibm-cloud-docs/vpc/vsi_is_connecting_windows.md

    | TCP| Any | `<cidr_range>` | 3389 |
    | UDP| Any | `<cidr_range>` | 3389 |
    | ICMP | Any | `<cidr_range>` | Type: 8, Code: Any|
-   {: caption="Table 1.
-Configuration information for inbound rules" caption-side="bottom"}
+   {: caption="Configuration information for inbound rules" caption-side="bottom"}

    Then, configure outbound rules that allow all TCP traffic:

    | Protocol | Destination Type | Source | Value |
    |-----------|------|------|------|
    | TCP| Any | `<cidr_range>` | Any port|
-   {: caption="Table 2.
-Configuration information for outbound rules" caption-side="bottom"}
+   {: caption="Configuration information for outbound rules" caption-side="bottom"}

 1. Make sure that you reserve and associate a floating IP address to your Windows instance.